techidaily/site-ai-live-streaming/source/_posts/new-in-2024-top-8-live-selling-platforms-and-beginners-tool-suggestion.md

 So, if you want to transform your YouTube streaming journey from zero to hero, here are some must-know secrets that you should know.

-## Part 1: Must-Know Secrets to YouTube Live

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/3C51hzX46eY?si=o5qiDSkT7mXUGm3F" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ME5-sAQJVE4?si=ZfcvJSnhQevWtjI0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 1: Must-Know Secrets to YouTube Live

 ### 1\.
 Select AI-powered streaming tools to ease the workload